 - 7.2 In order to create certainty and to ensure consistency the criteria mentioned above shall be applied in order of priority and no deviation is permissible:- - 7.3 Properties shall first of all be categorised in accordance with their actual use and then their formal zoning, the higher category will prevail.
-Town planning schemes, town establishment schemes and town planning regulations may be used to determine the formal zoning. - 7.4 If, for whatever reason, the status or zoning of a property cannot be determined in terms of 7.3. the actual use shall then be determined in order to appropriately categorise such property. - 7.5 All relevant information, including circumstantial evidence, may be taken into consideration in an attempt to determine for what purpose the property is being used.
-A physical inspection may be done to acquire the necessary information. - 7.6 The geographical area in which a property is situated may be used to assist in the categorisation of a property when the provisions of 7.3. cannot be applied.
-However, the geographical area as a criterion should not be used in isolation. - 7.7 Different rates may be levied in respect of the following categories of rateable properties and such rates will be determined on an annual basis during the compilation of the annual budget:-
+Town planning schemes, town establishment schemes and town planning regulations may be used to determine the formal zoning. - 7.4 All relevant information, including circumstantial evidence, may be taken into consideration in an attempt to determine for what purpose the property is being used.
+A physical inspection may be done to acquire the necessary information.

+- 7.5 The geographical area in which a property is situated may be used to assist in the categorisation of a property when the provisions of 7.3. cannot be applied.
+However, the geographical area as a criterion should not be used in isolation.

+- 7.6 Different rates may be levied in respect of the following categories of rateable properties and such rates will be determined on an annual basis during the compilation of the annual budget:-

-- 7.7.1 Residential properties;
+- 7.6.1 Residential properties:

-- 7.7.2 Industrial properties;
+- 7.6.2 Industrial properties;

-- 7.7.3 Business and Commercial properties;
+- 7.6.3 Business and Commercial properties;

-- 7.7.4 Agricultural properties (including small holdings used for agricultural purposes);
+- 7.6.4 Agricultural properties (including small holdings used for agricultural purposes);

-- 7.7.5 Mining properties;
+- 7.6.5 Mining properties;

-- 7.7.6 Public Service Infrastructure;
+- 7.6.6 Public Service Infrastructure;

-- 7.7.7 Public Service Purpose Properties owned by an organ of state and used for public service purpose
+- 7.6.7 Public Service Purpose Properties owned by an organ of state and used for public service purpose

-- 7.7.8 Vacant properties (Res & Non-Res, excluding agricultural/farming land);
+- 7.6.8 Vacant properties (Res & Non-Res, excluding agricultural/farming land);

-- 7.7.9 Multiple use properties;
+- 7.6.9 Multiple use properties;

-- 7.7.10 Public Benefit Organization;
+- 7.6.10 Public Benefit Organization;

-- 7.7.11 Place of public worship;
+- 7.6.11 Place of public worship;

-- 7.7.12 Educational (Private Schools);
+- 7.6.12 Educational (Private Schools);

-- 7.7.13 Private / Public Open Space;
+- 7.6.13 Private / Public Open Space;

-- 7.7.14 Municipal Properties
+- 7.6.14 Municipal Properties

-- 7.8 Any agricultural property that is used for anything other than as an agricultural property as defined, such as for residential, industrial, business and commercial, or any other purpose, is not eligible to be rated at the 1: 0.25 ratio applicable for agricultural properties in the Regulations.
+- 7.7 Any agricultural property that is used for anything other than as an agricultural property as defined, such as for residential, industrial, business and commercial, or any other purpose, is not eligible to be rated at the 1: 0.25 ratio applicable for agricultural properties in the Regulations.
 The properties that are outside the meaning of agricultural property as defined should be rated based on actual use or permitted use.

-- Property owned by the National and Gauteng Provincial Government is rateable and will be categorised according to the use of the property.
+- 7.8 Property owned by the National and Gauteng Provincial Government is rateable and will be categorised according to the use of the property.
 If property owned by the National and Gauteng Provincial Government has a zoning which permits the provision of residential accommodation, the property will be classified as "residential" and the residential rate will be applicable upon presentation of a Certificate of Occupancy.
-Only if the property owned by the National and Gauteng Provincial Government is used for the provision of community-type services, will it be categorised as "State Owned Public Service Purpose Properties owned by an organ of state and used for public service purpose " in which case the rate for State Owned this category of property will be applicable.

-- 7.10 Any property earmarked for development and complying with the definition of development land will be categorised in accordance to the above categories in terms of its current use.
-Development land can only be recognised as such

-if all the portions of such development is held/registered under one title deed number in the Deeds Office.

-7.11 Rates on properties used for multiple purposes will be levied in accordance with the "different uses" by apportioning the market value of a category of property to the different purposes for which the property is used for, and categorising such apportioning relevant to the use of the specific portion.
+Only if the property owned by the National and Gauteng Provincial Government is used for the provision of community-type services, will it be categorised as Public Service Purpose Properties owned by an organ of state and used for public service purpose " in which case the rate for this category of property will be applicable. - 7.9 Any property earmarked for development and complying with the definition of development land will be categorised in accordance to the above categories in terms of its current use.
+Development land can only be recognised as such if all the portions of such development is held/registered under one title deed number in the Deeds Office. - 7.10 Rates on properties used for multiple purposes will be levied in accordance with the "different uses" by apportioning the market value of a category of property to the different purposes for which the property is used for, and categorising such apportioning relevant to the use of the specific portion.